The shelf life of most loaves of bread is rather short. Upon storage, bread loses desirable texture and taste and get moldy within a couple of days.

 Bread tends to mold at room temperature, especially in a warm and high humidity environment.
 A loaf of bread purchased at a supermarket is saturated with preservatives, which serve to prolong the product shelf life.
 Homemade bread made without added preservatives will grow mold quicker than a store-bought one.

 Another process that affects bread is staling which leads to dry and hard texture.

 Refrigerating doesn’t solve the problem.
 Storage at a low temperature slows the growth of mold, but staling happens faster and refrigerated bread tends to lose its flavor and freshness.

-You need to provide a proper storage for your bread to prolong its freshness, protect it from dust and pests, and keep it out of reach of your pets.
+You need to provide proper storage for your bread to prolong its freshness, protect it from dust and pests, and keep it out of reach of your pets.